lnxchk/chefdk-fundamentals/scene_03.md

 * Emacs

 Emacs is fairly straightforward for editing files.
 It uses a chorded key system for commands.
-So the commands for writing to a file and existing all start with CTRL+X and are their respective command.
+So the commands for writing to a file and exiting all start with CTRL+X and are their respective command.

 * Nano